 But, you’ll want to experience the rich culinary traditions firsthand with a taste of Italy, New Orleans-style.

 The muffuletta may be the most famous Italian addition to the New Orleans food scene.
 It was created by Salvatore Lupo, who opened Central Grocery in 1906.
 Lupo sold an antipasto lunch to the farmers who brought produce to the Farmer's Market.
 When he noticed the men struggling to manage the various items, he combined them on loaves of round bread, and voilà, the muffuletta was born.
 The sandwich consists of a 10-inch round of bread, sliced horizontally and filled with salami, mortadella, ham, provolone, mozzarella and a marinated olive salad.

-You can find muffulettas all over town, but why not start with the original?
+If you're wondering where to eat, you can find muffulettas all over town, but why not start with the original?
 Get in line at Central Grocery Company , 923 Decatur St., and order half a “muff,” cut in half, which is enough to share with a friend.
 Enjoy it at a counter inside the store or find a bench in Jackson Square for prime people watching.

 If you’re craving pizza, head to Louisiana Pizza Kitchen , 95 French Market Place.
 True to its name, this place puts a decidedly New Orleans spin on its pies.
 Try the “Jambalaya,” which features Creole sauce, Gulf shrimp, free-range chicken, andouille sausage and fresh mozzarella, or the “Crawfish Étouffée,” topped with local crawfish in a creamy étouffée sauce, fresh mozzarella and scallions.